ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 counterpart.
 This property makes the function symmetric with regards to the input-output behavior.
 Any argument in the input, can be replaced with a container, without changing the number of inputs.

-The current implementation, checks if the leafs of the container have a list of arrays.
+The current implementation checks if the leaves of the container have a list of arrays.
 If they do, this container is then unstacked to multiple containers(as many as the number of arrays), which are then returned inside a list.

 **Implicitly Nestable Functions**